commitsovercoffee/personal-website/src/posts/about.md

 title: "About Me"
 date: "2025-01-01"
 description: "Who I am, what I do, and where I’m going."
-tags: ["personal","svelte" ]
+tags: ["personal"]
 published: true
 pinned: true
 position: 1
 ---

-# Hello.
-I'm Sourav.

-I go by @commitsovercoffee on the web.
-I code for a living, and for better or worse it is both my profession and my pastime, which means I'm always tinkering with side projects.
+Hello, I am __Sourav__.
+I go by __@commitsovercoffee__ on the web.
+I code for a living, and for better or worse it is both my profession and my pastime, which means I'm always tinkering with side [projects](/blog/projects).

-I currently work at Quest Alliance, a non profit working in the education space where I mainly focus on design, development ( mostly frontend, sometimes backend ) and support.
+I currently work at __Quest Alliance__, a non profit working in the education space where I mainly focus on design, development ( __mostly frontend, sometimes backend__ ) and support.

-I like cycling and reading in my leisure time.
+__I like cycling and reading__ in my leisure time.
 I also write sometimes to clear my head.
 If I really need an escape, I indulge in video games.
-And recently, I have also started blabbering on Youtube.
+And recently, I have also started blabbering on [Youtube](https://www.youtube.com/@commitsovercoffee).

-I live in Ranchi, a quiet city in eastern India surrounded by waterfalls and greenery.
-I work remotely, but every few months I travel for meetups, workshops or just a change of pace.
+__I live in Ranchi__, a quiet city in eastern India surrounded by waterfalls and greenery.
+I work remotely, __but every few months I travel__ for meetups, workshops or just a change of pace.

-Feel free to reach out.
+__Feel free to reach out__.
 Whether you want to share ideas, talk shop, or just say hello.
-You can ping me on bluesky or drop me a mail.
+You can ping me on [bluesky](https://bsky.app/profile/commitsovercoffee.com) or [drop me a mail](mailto:commitsovercoffee@gmail.com).